kasemir/org.csstudio.display.builder/Readme.md

 Describes Widgets and their Properties.
 Widget Properties have well defined types.
 Access to properties is thread-safe.
 Listeners can react to widget property changes.
-Widgets and their properties can be persisted to and loaded from XML files.
+Widgets and their properties can persist to and load from XML files.
 Widget categories as well as property categories combined with a well defined order of widget properties allow editors to present them in a consistent way.